 Real property owner(s) of any property subject to the Institutional or Engineering Control, residents, lessees, business tenants, and encumbrance holders of any property subject to the institutional or engineering control have 30 days from receipt of this notice to provide comments to the DEP.
-Within the 30-day comment period, those parties may request additional time for review.
 Such comments should be sent to DEP {name and email address of person who should receive comments}.

-Sincerely
+Sincerely,

 {Typed name of sender}

-Attachment: {insert name of attachment}
+Attachment: {insert name of attachment, if applicable}

 cc: {DEP name and email address of person who should receive comments}